carlocodes/reviewer/src/main/java/com/carlocodes/reviewer/service/conditionals/Conditionals.md

 5. Ternary Operator:
-The ternary operator, also known as the conditional operator or the short-hand if-else, is a concise way to express a simple conditional.
+The ternary operator, also known as the conditional operator or the shorthand if-else, is a concise way to express a simple conditional.
 It allows you to assign a value to a variable based on a condition.
 ```